-The suspension system holds up the vehicle and its load.
-It keeps the axles in place.
+The suspension system holds up the vehicle and its load and keeps the axles in place.
 Therefore, broken suspension parts can be extremely dangerous.
 Look for:

-• Spring hangers that allow movement of axle from proper position.
+• Spring hangers that allow movement of an axle from its proper position.
 See Figure 2.2.

-Cracked or Broken Spring Hangers.
+Cracked or Broken Spring Hangers

-• Missing or broken leaves in any leaf spring.
-If one-fourth or more are missing, it will put the vehicle "out of service", but any defect could be dangerous.
-See Figure 2.3.

-- Broken leaves in a multi-leaf spring or leaves that have shifted so they might hit a tire or other part. - Leaking shock absorbers. - Torque rod or arm, u-bolts, spring hangers, or other axle positioning parts that are cracked, damaged, or missing. - Air suspension systems that are damaged and/ or leaking.
+- Missing or broken leaves in any leaf spring.
+If 1/4 or more are missing, it will put the vehicle "out-of-service," but any defect could be dangerous.
+See Figure 2.3. - Broken leaves in a multi-leaf spring or leaves that have shifted so they might hit a tire or other part. - Leaking shock absorbers. - Torque rods or arms, u-bolts, spring hangers, or other axle positioning parts that are cracked, damaged, or missing. - Air suspension systems that are damaged and/or leaking.
 See Figure 2.4. - Any loose, cracked, broken, or missing frame members.